The 3 Methods To Start A Fire With Sticks Are…

 In general, the finer the tinder, the more flammable.

-If your tinder bundle is not dry and fine enough, you’ll struggle to transfer fire from your hot ember to the tinder bundle.
+If your tinder bundle is not dry and fine enough, you’ll struggle to move up the fire ladder.

 Also, gather larger twigs and sticks as kindling.